Last updated November 25, 2011. Created by xamount on February 5, 2008.

 There are many times when you may want your code to "impersonate" another user.
 An example of this is when a user takes an action that triggers another process.
 If that other process should be done as a different user then you want to impersonate that other user.

-Here is some example code to impersonate another user which is unsafe:
+Here is example code which is unsafe:

 global $user;